-As you continue to take actions towards achieving your visions, take breaks to reevaluate your vision.
-Check if it is still the representation of your deepest desires, check if it still gives you fulfilment, check if you are actually following the path that will lead to the fulfillment of that vision.
+As you continue to take action towards achieving your visions, take breaks to reevaluate your vision.
+Check if it is still the representation of your deepest desires, check if it still gives you fulfillment, and check if you are actually following the path that will lead to the fulfillment of that vision.

 9. Revise your vision

 There is no rule that says you must continue to run with the same blueprint you articulated at the beginning.
-In fact, if you are truly advancing towards the fulfillment of you vision, you should make changes as time goes.
+In fact, if you are truly advancing towards the fulfillment of your vision, you should make changes as time goes by.
 You are not changing the goal, but the method.

-Society is always changing; for your vision to remain relevant to the changes that the society brings, you must constantly adapt it to the needs per time.
+Society is always changing; for your vision to remain relevant to the changes that society brings, you must constantly adapt it to the needs of the time.

-As you work, your clarity concerning your vision should increase; your desires, passion, definition of fulfillment will change overtime too, so revising your vision is inevitable.
+As you work, your clarity concerning your vision should increase; your desires, passion, and definition of fulfillment will change over time too, so revising your vision is inevitable.
 As your vision expands and becomes clearer, you might discover that you have been focusing on just peripheries or even the wrong things.
 Don’t hesitate to change when necessary.